MohanKopalle/ApigeeX/Provisioning/Paid Org/with VPC peering.md

   - Apigee Adapter for Envoy
   - Google Cloud CLI.
 To provision or manage a data residency-enabled organization, you can use Apigee in the Google Cloud console or the Apigee APIs.

-If data residency is enabled for your Apigee installation, note the following key points:
+If data residency is enabled for your Apigee installation, **note the following key points**:

   - Data residency must be enabled at the time Apigee is provisioned.
 You cannot enable data residency for an already-provisioned org.
   - By default, the control plane is a global entity unless you select data residency (regionalization) at the time of Apigee organization creation; it can not be changed later.
 Once you select data residency and the control plane location, it is cannot be changed.
 If you later need a different location, you will need to create a new Google Cloud project.